Retaj Al-Thobaiti

 Retaj Abdullah Al-Thobaiti (ريتاج عبدالله الثبيتي; born 1 April 2007) is a Saudi footballer who plays as a midfielder for Saudi Women's Premier League club Al-Ittihad.

 Club career

 Al-Thobaiti started playing with Al-Amal in the 2023/2024 season of the First Women's, qualifying with them to the Saudi Women's Premier League.

 In the following season 2024/2025, Al-Thobaiti played in the Saudi Women's Premier League matches.

 In July 2025, Al-Ittihad signed Al-Thobaiti with a contract extending until 2028.

+On 3 April 2026, Al-Thobaiti played two matches in one day.
+The first match was in the 2025–26 Saudi Girls' U-17 Premier League against Al-Nassr, and she managed to score a goal in the 6th minute of the first half.
+The second match was in the 2025–26 Saudi Women's Premier League against Al-Ahli, where she participated as a substitute player in the 62nd minute of the second half.

 International career

 In April 2024, Al-Thobaiti was selected for the under-17 team to face Guam in double friendly matches.

 On 21 October 2024, Al-Thobaiti joined the Saudi Arabia u-20 women's national football team to play two friendly matches against Tajikistan in Jeddah.